The Queenan Law Firm

 If you learned about the loved one’s death later, or arrived at the scene of the accident after the fact, this would not qualify.
 However, if you were in the car when the accident killed your loved one, you might be able to recover damages for that emotional shock.

-Talk to an attorney if you lost a loved one to a car accident.
+Talk to an Dallas attorney for a fatal car accident if you lost a loved one to a car accident.
 Your options for recovery may be limited by your relationship with the deceased, legal time limits, or your rights under auto insurance policies.
 Always talk to an attorney before accepting any settlements from the other driver or insurance companies.